Equal Opportunity and Access

 Reporting Harassment and Discrimination

-Kerri Thompson Tillett, Associate Chancellor for Equal Opportunity and Access serves as the University’s designated Title IX, Title VI, and ADA Coordinator.
+Kerri Thompson Tillett, Associate Vice Chancellor for Equal Opportunity and Access serves as the University’s designated Title IX, Title VI, and ADA Coordinator.
 Should a party seek to contact her directly, please direct such inquiry to:

 Kerri Thompson Tillett